MikroElektronika/mikrosdk_click_v2/clicks/nanopower2/README.md

 ---
-# Nano Power 2 click
+# Nano Power 2 Click

-Nano Power 2 click is a very low power voltage comparator, aimed at portable and battery-powered applications.
+Nano Power 2 Click is a very low power voltage comparator, aimed at portable and battery-powered applications.
 It allows detecting a difference of two voltage potentials, applied on two input pins.